kukuu/integration/mgration-monolith-to-microservices-energy.md

 i.
 Gradually replace monolithic components with microservices.

 ii.
-Use database synchronization tools like Debezium or AWS DMS for data replication.
+Use database replication tools like Debezium or AWS DMS for data replication.

 - Shared Database Transition Example: